mvolkmann/blog/src/python/python-compared-to-js.md

 where code is not executed until results are needed.
 See examples in the "List Comprehensions" section.

+Python also supports generator functions and the `yield` keyword.
 The Python `filter` and `map` functions are lazy.
 To get values from them, pass the result to a function like `list` or `set`.
 For example: